<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 Rolled-Wall and Slat Wall Pools

-Easily the most common above ground pools, rolled-wall and slat wall pools are usually made from corrugated rolled steel, aluminum, or resin walls with vertical columns and horizontal top seats.
-The inside of the pool is made waterproof with a fitted liner.
-These pools can cost as little as $6,500 and as much as $27,000.
+Easily the most common type of above ground pool, rolled-wall and slat wall pools are typically made from corrugated steel, aluminum, or resin walls with vertical supports and horizontal top rails.
+A fitted vinyl liner inside the structure holds the water.

 above ground swimming pool installers Virginia